Skip to content

 • How do I manage tinnitus?

-There is currently no cure for tinnitus.
-That being said, treatment and management therapies are available that can help reduce the impact of tinnitus so that people can live a normal active life.
-The aim of treatments, such as sound therapy, relaxation therapy and cognitive behavioural therapy (CBT), is to help people effectively ignore or manage their tinnitus to the point where it is no longer a problem.
+There is currently no cure for tinnitus but treatments are available that can help reduce the impact of tinnitus so that you can live a normal, active life.
+The aim of many treatments is to help you manage your tinnitus to the point where it is no longer a problem.
 Some treatments also aim to reduce the stress that can be associated with tinnitus.

-What’s recommended for each patient will depend on the nature of their tinnitus, how it impacts them and whether they have any other underlying problems, like hearing loss, or stress.
+The best way to manage your tinnitus is to visit a trained healthcare professional.
+The treatment they recommend for each patient will depend on the nature of the tinnitus, how it impacts them, and whether they have any other underlying problems.
 It may also depend on what is comfortable or acceptable for each patient.

 Find a Clinic